joseferncruz/-udacity-ds-capstone/README.md

 2022, [José Oliveira da Cruz](https://www.linkedin.com/in/josecruz-phd/)

 **_Disclaimer_**
 The author is **not affiliated** with any of the entities mentioned nor received any kind of compensation.
 The information contained in this work is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness.
+The author does not own/have any ownership rights on this data.